 About Me

-I am a Ph.D. student in the department of Electrical and Computer Engineering at the University of California San Diego, where I am working under the supervision of Prof. Yang Zheng in Scalable Optimization and Control (SOC) Lab.
+I am a Ph.D. student in the department of Electrical and Computer Engineering at the University of California San Diego, where I am working under the supervision of Prof. Henrik I. Christensen in Autonomous Vehicle Lab (AVL).
 Before starting my Ph.D. program at UCSD, I was an undergraduate in the department of Electrical and Computer Engineering at the University of Tehran.
 I received my bachelor’s degree in Electrical Engineering with a minor degree in Computer Engineering.
 I was fortunate to be advised by Prof. Hamed Kebraei during my undergrad studies.

 Research Interests